rust-lang/book/nostarch/chapter12.md

 }
 ```

-Reading the contents of the file specified by the second argument
+Listing 12-4: Reading the contents of the file specified by the second argument

 First we bring in a relevant part of the standard library with a `use`
 statement: we need `std::fs` to handle files [1].